 - Colormap colormap (in)

-Colormap to free; must have been returned by a previous
+Colormap to free or preserve; must have been returned by a previous

 call to Tk_GetColormap or Tk_GetVisual.

 Tk_PreserveColormap increases the internal reference count for a

 colormap previously returned by Tk_GetColormap, which allows the